E.T. the Extra-Terrestrial: 20th anniversary version

 [In the future,] ...
 There's going to be no more digital enhancements or digital additions to anything based on any film I direct. ...
 When people ask me which E.T. they should look at, I always tell them to look at the original 1982 E.T.
 If you notice, when we did put out E.T. we put out two E.T.s.
 We put out the digitally enhanced version with the additional scenes and for no extra money, in the same package, we put out the original '82 version.
 I always tell people to go back to the '82 version.

-For the film's 30th anniversary release on Blu-ray in 2012, and for its 35th anniversary release on Ultra HD Blu-ray in 2017, as well as its corresponding digital releases; only the original theatrical edition was released, with the 20th anniversary edition now out of circulation.
+For the film's 30th anniversary release on Blu-ray in 2012 and for its 35th anniversary release on Ultra HD Blu-ray in 2017, as well as its corresponding digital releases, only the original theatrical edition was released, with the 20th anniversary edition now out of circulation.

 Other portrayals

 Atari, Inc. produced a video game based on the film for the Atari 2600 and hired Howard Scott Warshaw to program the game.
-The game was rushed in five weeks to release within the 1982 holiday season.
+The game was rushed in five weeks to release within the 1982 Christmas season.
 Released in Christmas 1982, the game was critically panned, with nearly every aspect of the game facing heavy criticism.
 It has since been considered to be one of the worst video games ever made.
 It was also a commercial failure.
 It has been cited as a major contributing factor to the video game industry crash of 1983, and has been frequently referenced and mocked in popular culture as a cautionary tale about the dangers of rushed game development and studio interference.
 In what was initially deemed an urban legend, reports from 1983 stated that as a result of overproduction and returns, millions of unsold cartridges were secretly buried in an Alamogordo, New Mexico landfill and covered with a layer of concrete.
 In April 2014, diggers hired to investigate the claim confirmed that the Alamogordo landfill contained many E.T. cartridges, among other games.

 William Kotzwinkle, author of the film's novelization, wrote a sequel, E.T.: The Book of the Green Planet, which was published in 1985.
 In the novel, E.T. returns home to the planet Brodo Asogi, but is subsequently demoted and sent into exile.
 He attempts to return to Earth by effectively breaking all of Brodo Asogi's laws.

-In the 1982 painting Yalta Conference, Soviet conceptual artists Komar and Melamid depict E.T. in FDR's outfit along with Stalin in a military uniform and Hitler looming from behind their backs.
-Boris Groys links this image to a "post-utopian" sentiment of the Sots Art, as opposed to anti-utopian message of the pop art, which also makes use of totalitarian images and pop culture icons in an interchangeable way, but robs them of the transformational utopian message.